 Canadian government is recruiting high-skilled foreigners in the US to move to Canada instead

-TORONTO (AP) — The Canadian government is recruiting high-skilled foreigners working in the United States to move to Canada instead, and the program has been so successful that it met its target of 10,000 applicants in just two days.
+TORONTO (AP) — The Canadian government is recruiting high-skilled foreigners working in the United States to move to Canada instead, and the program has been so successful that it met its target of 10,000 applicants within the first day.

 The government this week launched a special work permit for foreign workers who already have obtained an H-1B visa in the U.S., who number nearly 600,000 and come mostly from India and China.
-The program’s 10,000 quota was filled in the first two days of the week, a spokesman for Canadian Immigration Minister Sean Fraser said Wednesday.
+The program’s 10,000 quota was filled in the first day of the week, Canadian Immigration Minister Sean Fraser told The Associated Press.

-“We even had a whole campaign to promote this and we had to put an end to that,” spokesman Jeremy Bellefeuille said.
+Fraser said his government saw an opportunity with the recent mass layoffs in the U.S. tech sector.

-It is unusual for a country to so explicitly target the visa holders of another country.
-Bellefeuille said the Canadian program was a trial run, and that the minister would now consider next steps.
+“We wanted to capitalize on the opportunity,” Fraser said.
+“The H1-B visa has a unique feature built into it that says if you don’t find alternative arrangements for work within 60 days you are not permitted to remain in the United States.”

 Each year, up to 85,000 people are selected for H-1B visas in the U.S., a mainstay for technology giants such as Amazon.com Inc., Google parent Alphabet Inc., Facebook parent Meta Platforms Inc. and International Business Machines Corp.